The partial K function: Background

 \subsection{Point processes}

 Point processes are a type of stochastic process that model the random locations of points in some space, e.g.\ $\RR$ for temporal point processes or $\RR^2$ for spatial point processes.
 The material in this section can be found in standard textbooks on point processes, such as \cite{moller2003statistical}, \cite{daley2003introduction} and \cite{illian2008statistical}.
 Formally, a \emph{point process} is a random measure $N$ on $\RR^d$ taking values in the non-negative integers $\NN_0$.
 For a Borel set $B\in\borel{\RR^d}$, $N(B)$ is the random number of points in $B$.
-The \emph{support} of $N$ is the set of point locations in $\RR^d$.
+The \emph{support} of $N$ is the set of point locations in $\RR^d$, which we denote by $\points$.
 We say that a point process is \emph{simple} if no two points occur in the same location almost surely (for all $x\in\RRd$, $N(\set{x})\in\set{0,1}$ a.s.), which is usually a natural assumption when modelling distinct locations.
 Such a framework provides a rigorous formalism to develop models for applications where point locations are the primary object of interest.

 Multitype point processes generalize point processes to settings with multiple types of points.
-For example, say that we have three types, $X$, $Y$ and $Z$, then we can define multiple point processes $N_X$, $N_Y$ and $N_Z$ to represent them.
+For example, say that we have three types, $X$, $Y$ and $Z$, then we can define multiple point processes $N_X$, $N_Y$ and $N_Z$ to represent them, with supports $\points_X$, $\points_Y$ and $\points_Z$, respectively.
 The \emph{ground process} is the point process which contains all points of all types, and is defined as $N = N_X + N_Y + N_Z$.
-For notational convenience we use $X$ to refer to the set of points of type $X$, and similarly for $Y$ and $Z$.
-We assume that the ground process is simple, meaning that no two points of any type occur in the same location almost surely.
-Such multitype point processes enable us to model interactions between different types of points.
+We say the the processes are jointly simple if the ground process is simple, meaning that no two points of any type occur in the same location almost surely.
+The labels $X$, $Y$ and $Z$ are arbitrary, but will often play the roles of processes of interest and covariate processes, as described in the introduction.
+Therefore we will assume that we have a system of $P$ point processes, $N_1,\ldots,N_P$.
+For convenience, we will refer to the collection of all indices as $\allprocesses=\set{1,\ldots,P}$.
+Then when referring to specific processes, we tend to use the labels $X,Y\in \allprocesses$ and $Z=\allprocesses\setminus\set{X,Y}$.
+Such multitype point processes enable us to model interactions between different types of points, which is important for understanding the underlying structure of the system.